 Amsterdam Roots Festival – Well-established international music and circus festival held at various venues around the city.
 Includes the free entry Roots Open Air at Oosterpark which features music, food and stalls.
 Founded in 1983 as the Africa Roots Festival, and since 1998 as the Amsterdam Roots Festival.
-Expected early July 2019 (22nd edition, dates to be confirmed) at Oosterpark, Muziekgebouw aan ‘t IJ, Bimhuis, Paradiso, De Tropen, all in Amsterdam.
+Expected 2-10 Jul 2019 (22nd edition) at Oosterpark, Muziekgebouw aan ‘t IJ, Bimhuis, Paradiso, De Tropen, all in Amsterdam.

 Over het IJ Festival – A 10 day summer theatre festival held on the waterfront of the IJ river and around Amsterdam Noord.
 It also includes live bands, DJs and plenty of good food and drink.
 27th edition due 5-14 Jul 2019.
 Location is NDSM wharf, Amsterdam (accessible by free ferry from Amsterdam Central).

 PITCH – Progressive electronic music festival event with 4 stages held on a single day.
 Expected early July 2019 (9th edition, unconfirmed) at NDSM wharf, Amsterdam.